cgmes/small_grid/README.md

 TriG allows metadata to be associated with named graphs.
 This allows separate parts of a CGMES model to be stored in a single text file and avoids the need to use an opaque ZIP archive.

+## SPARQL Update

+CIM/XML `DifferenceModel` files are also a custom format that lacks widespread support.
+[SPARQL 1.1 Update](https://www.w3.org/TR/sparql11-update/) is a standard language for specifying updates to RDF graphs.
+The difference models from the Small Grid Test Configuration have been converted to SPARQL Update (.rq) format.

 ## Note

 This is an unofficial source for the Small Grid Test Configuration.